JoelCCodes/hosted-mcp-servers/README.md

 ### Agentic Workers

-This is the easiest way to connect to a remote MCP Server.
+This is the easiest way to connect to a Hosted MCP Server.
 Find the integration you like and copy past the link into Agentic Workers.

 ### Claude

 #### Custom Integrations

-Anthropic has added [native support for Remote MCP into Claude](https://www.anthropic.com/news/integrations).
+Anthropic has added [native support for Hosted MCP into Claude](https://www.anthropic.com/news/integrations).
 It's currently available on Pro plans.

 Add these servers as *Custom Integrations* in the integrations section of your Claude app settings.